bluecatlabs/gateway-workflows/README.md

     ```
     This will copy over all of the Example workflows

 The workflows can also be copied one at a time into any other folder.
 However ensure that there are `__init__.py` files present in your workflows folder structure leading up to the workflow itself.
-This is required by the gateway in order to discover the worklow.
+This is required by the gateway in order to discover the workflow.

 ## Usage
 Once the workflows have been either symlinked or copied over; just start the portal.
 You might have to adjust the
-workflow permissions through the administrative workflow to make some of the UI Workflows visible in the navbar.
-The workflows contained in the Examples folder are guarnteed to always be up-to-date with the latest gateway version.
-This is not the case for the community Contribute folder; the contributing authors are required to specifiy the version of the gateway the workflow was created/updated for and while all community workflows will be reviewed they come "As is".
+workflow permissions through the administrative workflow to make some of the UI Workflows visible in the navigation bar.
+The workflows contained in the Examples folder are guaranteed to always be up-to-date with the latest gateway version.
+This is not the case for the community Contribute folder; the contributing authors are required to specify the version of the gateway the workflow was created/updated for and while all community workflows will be reviewed they come "As is".

 ## Contributing
-Contributing follows a review process, before a worklow is accepted it will be reviewd and then merged into the master branch.
-It will be the responsobility of the contributor to ensure that their workflow is supported for future releases of the gateway.
+Contributing follows a review process, before a workflow is accepted it will be reviewed and then merged into the master branch.
+It will be the responsibility of the contributor to ensure that their workflow is supported for future releases of the gateway.

 #### Process
 1. Fork it!